Your Mental Health and Well-being during COVID-19

-Just like your physical health, mental health is an essential part of your overall wellbeing, and giving it the attention it needs has the power to affect every aspect of your daily life.
-Just as we have to work at maintaining our physical health, we also have to work at maintaining mental health.
-On this page we've compiled a list of resources, tips and tricks that we hope will help you do just that.
+Just like your physical health, mental health is an essential part of your overall well-being, and giving it the attention it needs has the power to affect every aspect of your daily life.

 McGill also promotes mental health by offering the Employee and Family Assistance Program (EFAP), a confidential information, counselling and referral service available to employees, their spouses, and their dependent children.

 If you feel you may be struggling with a mental health issue, or would just like someone to talk to, we encourage you to take advantage of EFAP.
 If you or anyone you know is suffering, please do not do so silently - there is help available to you.

 - Ami-Québec provides information on mental illness and treatment, programs and support groups, resources and publications (newsletters).

 - The Douglas Mental Health University Institute